sebhildebrandt/http-graceful-shutdown/README.md

 - immediately destroys all sockets without an attached HTTP request
 - properly handles all HTTP and HTTPS connections
 - possibility to define cleanup functions (e.g. closing DB connections)
+- preShutdown function if you need to have all HTTP sockets available and untouched
 - choose between shutting down by function call or triggered by SIGINT, SIGTERM, ...
 - choose between final forcefull process termination node.js (process.exit) or clearing event loop (options).